sylhare/Type-on-Strap/pages/about.md

 **Upturn**
 _Harlan Yu_
 Upturn works to give people a meaningful voice in how digital technology shapes their lives.
-We break down barriers between pol- icymakers, technology-builders, and commu- nities, so society can maximize the benefits and avoid the risks of new technology.
+We break down barriers between policymakers, technology-builders, and communities, so society can maximize the benefits and avoid the risks of new technology.
 We produce clear, incisive research and analysis of emerging issues in technology and public policy that guides the public conversation.

 ![Vulpine Blue](/assets/logos/vulpine-blue-small.png "Vulpine Blue"){:height="50px" display="block"}